 It is always wise to have an attorney write your location agreements since they are legal documents.
 However, if that is beyond your budget, check out our Location Release Agreement Template.

 Download this free location release agreement:

 Congratulations!
 Through strategic planning, skillful negotiation, and precise deal-writing you’ve secured locations that are going to make your film look amazing!
 Now all that’s left to do is actually stick to your location agreements.
 This may seem like a given, but trust me, in the stress and chaos of production it is easy to forget promises, damage property, and overstep your bounds.

 First and foremost make sure that your production has a Locations Manager.
-Someone who’s sole job is the care/keeping of locations and guiding how the production interacts those locations.
-Among a myriad of others job duties the Locations Manager should…
+Someone whose sole job is the care/keeping of locations and guiding how the production interacts those locations.
+Among a myriad of others job duties, the Locations Manager should…

 - Take pictures of everything at every location before any other work is done.